Christoph Scheiner: Ingolstadt: 1605–1617

 From the autumn of 1605 until 1609, Scheiner studied theology in Ingolstadt.
 Due to his invention of the pantograph, he had already gained celebrity status.
 Duke William V of Bavaria even invited him to Munich to demonstrate the instrument.

 On 14 March 1609, he entered Holy Orders as a Deacon.
 He was ordained by suffragan bishop Marcus Lyresius.
 Scheiner finished his studies on 30 June 1609 with his first work, Theses Theologicae and with a disputation (PhD in theology).
 On 18 April 1609, he received his major orders from suffragan bishop Lyresius in Eichstätt, from where he went to Ebersberg to serve his tertianship with Father Johannes Pelecius S.J.
 In the years between 1610 and 1616/1617, Scheiner worked as a successor to Father Johannes Lantz S.J. in Ingolstadt, teaching mathematics (physics and astronomy) and Hebrew.
 He lectured on sun dials, practical geometry, astronomy, optics, and the telescope.

-In 1611, Scheiner observed sunspots; in 1612 he published the "Apelles letters" in Augsburg.
+In 1611, Scheiner and his student, Johann Baptist Cysat, observed sunspots; in 1612 he published the "Apelles letters" in Augsburg.
 Mark Welser had the first three Apelles letters printed in Augsburg on 5 January 1612.
 They provided one of many reasons for the subsequent unpleasant argument between Scheiner and Galileo Galilei, which began when Galileo responded to the Apelles letters with his own Letters on Sunspots.
 Scheiner published in 1614 the Disquisitiones mathematicae in Ingolstadt with Johann Georg Locher, in 1615 Sol ellipticus in Augsburg and with Georg Schönberger Exegeses fundamentorum gnomonicorum in Ingolstadt, and in 1617 he published Refractiones coelestes, also in Ingolstadt.
 Scheiner took his remaining vows of poverty, chastity, obedience and loyalty before the Pope on 31 July 1617 in the town of Ingolstadt under Father Johannes Manhart S.J.
 In the very same year Scheiner made known his wish to go to China as a missionary.
 Father General Mutio Vitelleschi sent him a letter, however, telling Scheiner he had better stay in Europe and persevere with his mathematical studies.
 In the winter of 1617/1618, Scheiner returned to Innsbruck, Austria at the behest of Archduke Maximilian III.